Babes in Arms: Production history

 A studio cast recording starring Gregg Edelman as Val, Judy Blazer as Billie, Jason Graae as Gus, Donna Kane as Dolores, Judy Kaye as Baby Rose, Adam Grupper as Peter, with JQ and the Bandits as the Quartet and featuring the New Jersey Symphony Orchestra was released by New World Records in 1990.

 On July 20, 2016, All Star Productions revived the original version at Ye Old Rose and Crown Theatre Pub, London.
-It was the first staging of the musical in the UK in almost 15 years.
-Theatre critic Darren Luke Mawdsley described the work as 'outmoded' stating that he "understand[s] why it has not been staged here in 15 years."
+Theatre critic Darren Luke Mawdsley described the work as 'outmoded,' stating that he "understand[s] why it has not been staged here [in the UK] in 15 years."

-Porchlight Music Theatre presented Babes in Arms as a part of their "Porchlight Revisits" season in which they stage three forgotten musicals per year.
-It was in Chicago, Illinois in October 2015.
-It was directed by Jess McLeod and music directed by Alex Newkirk.
+Porchlight Music Theatre presented Babes in Arms in Chicago, Illinois in 2015.

 Revivals of original 1930s version

 In addition to the revival of the 1930s original, a New York City Center Encores! staged concert version ran in February 1999.
 It was directed and choreographed by Kathleen Marshall and featured Erin Dilly, David Campbell, Jessica Stone and Christopher Fitzgerald.

 The Cohoes Music Hall presented a reconstructed version of the 1937 production under the supervision of Richard Rodgers in 1976.
 This production was choreographed by Dennis Grimaldi and directed by David Kitchen and Dennis Grimaldi.